MikeRogers0/LivePage/readme.md

 ### 1.3.1.1

 * Added option to ignore anchors in URLs.
+Thanks gsurrel for noticing.
-* TODO - refector & comment code
+* Small improvement upon I18n & L10n.
-* TODO - Improve upon I18n & L10n.
+* AJAX requests now not async, this makes the backend code a little tidier.

 ### 1.3.1.0